 Rendering happens in different ways on different GPUs.
 With one GPU on board, all the calculations are done by a single card, while on multiple cards, tasks are split in one of the following ways:

 - Antialiasing.
-Antialiasing seeks to eliminate jaggies that occur when your screen lacks the appropriate screen resolution to display smooth, clear lines.
+Antialiasing seeks to eliminate jaggies when your screen lacks the appropriate resolution to display smooth, clear lines.
 In antialiasing mode (AA), these tasks are performed by both GPUs, and the results are merged into a final frame.

 - Alternate frame rendering.
-Here, frames are rendered in such a way that the first GPU renders one frame while the second GPU renders the next frame.
+Here, frames are rendered so that the first GPU renders one frame while the second GPU renders the next frame.
 The result is GPU 1 works on frames 1,3,5,7… while GPU 2 works on frames 2,4,6,…

 - Split frame rendering – As the name implies, split frame rendering splits one frame horizontally.
 Each GPU renders one piece of the split frame.